 How do I get a map prior to the event?

-The route will be posted on the website as soon as it has been finalized (early July).
+The route will be posted on the website as soon as it has been finalized (late July).
 However, the route is subject to change in the event of any construction.
 Finalized maps for each day will be available at 7:00 a.m. each morning.

 What time does the event start?